Ruth2014/bio2092/06_Human_genomics/README.md

 Reference genome | `C`     | `T`     | `T`     | `C`     | `C`     | `C`     | `C`
 Query genome     | `A`      | `C`     | `C`     | `T`     | `T`     | `T`     | `T`

+**Note: I tried to solve this and it is not as straightforwward as I had expected!
+I recommend skipping this task!**

 ### To what mitochondrial haplogroup does the sequence belong?

 You can now take a look at an interative phylogenetic tree of all available human mitochondrial genome